NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 # 1. Check for missing values in the Wage dataset.
 Use the sum(is.na(()) function.
 sum(is.na(   ))

-# 2. Do some exploratory data visualization using the qplot function) Set x=age, y=wage, data=Wage, color=race)
+# 2. Do some exploratory data visualization using the qplot function) Set x=age, y=wage, data=Wage, color=education)

 qplot(x= , y= , data= , color =  )

-# Remove the logwage variable using the subset() function, since it is unnecessary.
-Put logwage inside of c( )
+# 3. Remove the following unnecessary variables using the subset() function: health, health_ins, region, race, year, sex, maritl.
+Put the variables inside the c( )

 Wage <- subset(Wage, select=- c(  ))

-# Add wage_range to Wage datasets
+# 4. Add wage_range variable to the Wage datasets.
+Note that b=12 sets the number of wage categories, or bins, equal to 12.
   wage_range <- cut(Wage$wage, b = 12)
   Wage$wage_range <- wage_range